 2) Account Executive Description

-An account executive uses their expert communication skills to generate sales opportunities and take ownership of their assigned accounts.
+A step up from a sales representative, an account executive uses their expert communication skills to generate sales opportunities and take ownership of their assigned accounts.
 They nurture relationships with current clients and also build relationships with new ones.
 They work with both clients and internal teams.

 A successful account executive knows how to balance planning and account coordination.
 They regularly report on the health of their accounts.
-They are also skilled in identifying growth opportunities with clients such as upsells.
+They are also skilled in identifying growth opportunities with clients, such as upsells.

 Recently acquired by Zendesk (formerly Base), we’re building a product for Salespeople called Zendesk Sell, part of the wider suite of Zendesk products.
 We have a big vision for 2020 and a small, highly talented team within Zendesk.
 Everyone at Zendesk has the opportunity to make a big impact on the productivity of millions.
 Zendesk is an amazing place to work for self-driven and dynamic people who solve big problems that disrupt a multi-billion dollar industry.
 Zendesk Sell began when we were frustrated by our own experience with CRM and was founded in 2009 based on a strong internal belief that businesses deserve better, smarter software.
 The Sell team is a small and dynamic group (150 people) operating inside of the amazing Zendesk team of 2,500 employees.